A legendary polar crossing in the footsteps of the giant Roald Amundsen

 As the day draws to a close, we set up the first camp, and are happy to be back in our comfortable sleeping bag after our first day on skis.

-approximately 8 h approximately 15 km Meals: breakfast in hotel – lunch of expedition supplies – dinner of soup and freeze-dried food Accommodations: night in tents
+approximately 8 h approximately 15 km Meals: breakfast in hotel – lunch of snacks – dinner of soup and freeze-dried food Accommodations: night in tents

 Days 5 to 23: Ski pulka itinerance on the Northwest Passage